ulastaymaz/Library-Management-With-wxWidget/README.md

 - Register and manage library members.
 - Check-in and check-out books.
 - Search for books by ISBN.
-- Intuitive GUI built with wxWidgets, supporting Windows, macOS, and Linux.
+- Intuitive GUI built with wxWidgets.

 ## Prerequisites